datadotworld/tap-redshift/README.rst

 =============================
 In sync mode, tap-redshift consumes a modified version of the catalog where tables and fields have been marked as selected.

-Edit ``properties.json`` file to make selections by adding key-value of ``"selected": "true"`` to the top level schema and also in the metadata for each properties you want to select.
+Edit the metadata list in your ``properties.json`` file to make property selections.

+The first element in the metadata list with the empty breadcrumb property is the table/schema, once ``selected: true`` is added to its metadata dict, each properties that has ``selected-by-default`` to be ``true`` or has ``selected: true`` added in its metadata dict will be synced.

 Example: